-- Assessed the analysis of internal and external factors impacting Company's investments, in line with Ind AS 36 "Impairment of Assets". - Obtained an understanding of the impairment assessment process and evaluated the design and tested the operating effectiveness of controls in respect of impairment assessment. - Obtained the valuation report of the Company's expert for determination of the recoverable value.
-Evaluated the competence and objectivity of Company's expert involved in the process.
+ote 8 of the standalone financial statements) rocedures, among others included the following: ed the analysis of internal and external factors ng Company's investments, in line with Ind AS 36 ed the analysis of internal and external factors nent of Assets". d an understanding of the impairment assessment and evaluated the design and tested the operating eness of controls in respect of impairment nent. d the valuation report of the Company's expert rmination of the recoverable value.
+Evaluated the ence and objectivity of Company's expert involved s re r